lukemunsch/rwbyQuiz/README.md

 #### Cloning Repositories

 To clone a repository to use in your own project you can:
-- Click on the 'Code' button next to the gitpod link which will bring down a dropdown menu, from there:
+- Click on the 'Code' button next to the gitpod link which will bring down a dropdown menu, from there either:
-    1. Clone the repository by copying the link for the repo and using it for your own project,
+    - Clone the repository by copying the link for the repo and using it for your own project,
-    2. Downloading the zip of the file to use for your own project.
+    - Downloading the zip of the file to use for your own project.

 ### Remote Deployment